-(i) Motion to Reinstate Appeal.
+- (i) Motion to Reinstate Appeal.
 A party that files a motion to reinstate the appeal following dismissal for failure to timely file a brief must do so within 14 days of the date of the order dismissing the appeal.
-The party's brief must be attached as an exhibit to the motion.
+The party's brief must be attached as an exhibit to the motion. - (j) Motion to Abbreviate Name in Opinion or Summary Order.
+A party in a proceeding covered by Federal Rule of Civil Procedure 5.2(c) may file a motion to abbreviate the party's name in an opinion or summary order to provide further privacy protection.
+The motion must be filed no later than the date appellant's brief is filed.